 The more fear there is in a society, the more manipulation there is.

 What are you afraid of?

-In the face of these questions, the energy that was usually tied up in denying and running away from failure just drops.
-A space is opened in which one can stop running or blocking themselves from their next step beyond fear.
+Ask these questions, the energy that was usually tied up in resistance or avoidance just drops.
+A space is opened in which one can stop running or blocking oneself.
+If you’re now at the worst point, you can think of your next step beyond fear.

 No lie; it’s hard.
 Your ego will take a beating but you’ll live.

 Let them deal with it then.
 You can’t be expected to protect them from unpleasant emotions.

 - Do you fear failing?

 You can get up again, after some rest and restrategizing.